NFTESG/as6-tools/ecoa-csmgvt/docs/source/usage.rst

     ecoa-csmgvt -p <path/to/the/ecoa/project/file> -k <path/to/the/checker>

-Given paths can be absolute or relatif (from the current directory where the user run the tool).
+Given paths can be absolute or relative (to the current directory from where the user runs the tool).

 Example
 *******